Surprising Facts About Germany

 Beer Is a Pretty Big Deal in Germany

 Germany’s beer roots run very deep, and there are an insane amount of breweries in the country at well over 1,200.
 Thousands of different types of beer are brewed within its borders and beer culture is generally celebrated fervently in the country.
-This will come as no surprise to anyone who has ever attended the large Oktoberfest event but there is no official evidence that any underground beer drinking competitions actually take place there.
+This will come as no surprise to anyone who has ever decided to travel to Munich to attend the large Oktoberfest event but there is no official evidence that any underground beer drinking competitions actually take place there.
 Seeing someone drinking out of a glass boot isn’t completely out of the question, though.

 Germany Is Committed to Renewable Energy Solutions